HinaPE/HinaFlow/README.md

 HinaFlow is a recursive acronym for "**H**inaFlow **i**s **n**ot **a** **F**luid **L**earning **O**ptimization **W**orkflow".

+## Key Features

+**Differentiable Fluid Solver and Even Deep Learning based Fluid Solver in Houdini**

+HinaFlow runs on two contexts: Houdini and Python.
+Either context uses Houdini hdk nodes.
+(No Houdini's Python node)
+- When running on pure Houdini, you can purely use HinaFlow's HDK nodes as a extended Houdini Digital Asset.
+There is no difference from the original Houdini workflow.
+- When running on Python context, you can take full advantage of the whole Python ecosystem, including PyTorch, TensorFlow, NumPy, etc, and build your own fluid simulation pipeline.
+- The two contexts are fully compatible with each other.
+You can switch between them at any time.

+For example, you can easily create a **Differentiable Fluid Solver** using PyTorch, or even create a **FluidGAN** using PyTorch.

+In Hinaflow, we mainly use [phiflow](https://github.com/tum-pbs/PhiFlow.git) as the backend for fluid simulation, which is a fully differentiable fluid simulation framework, with PyTorch, JAX and TensorFlow backends.

 ## Build Instructions

 **Before building the project, make sure you have installed [Houdini](https://www.sidefx.com/).**